d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 For illustration,
 suppose that the output layer transforms the two hidden units into only one output unit.
-Imagine what would happen if we initialized all of the parameters of the hidden layer as $\mathbf{W}^{(1)} = c$ for some constant $c$.
+Imagine what would happen if we initialized all the parameters of the hidden layer as $\mathbf{W}^{(1)} = c$ for some constant $c$.
-In this case, during forward propagation either hidden unit takes the same inputs and parameters, producing the same activation, which is fed to the output unit.
+In this case, during forward propagation either hidden unit takes the same inputs and parameters producing the same activation which is fed to the output unit.
 During backpropagation,
-differentiating the output unit with respect to parameters $\mathbf{W}^{(1)}$ gives a gradient whose elements all take the same value.
+differentiating the output unit with respect to parameters $\mathbf{W}^{(1)}$ gives a gradient all of whose elements take the same value.
 Thus, after gradient-based iteration (e.g., minibatch stochastic gradient descent), all the elements of $\mathbf{W}^{(1)}$ still take the same value.
 Such iterations would
-never *break the symmetry* on its own and we might never be able to realize the network's expressive power.
+never *break the symmetry* on their own and we might never be able to realize the network's expressive power.
 The hidden layer would behave